rafaelahmedr/youtube-url-export/README.md

-# YouTube Channel Video Exporter
+# YouTube Channel URL Exporter

 Fetch all video titles and URLs from a YouTube channel and save them into an Excel file.